 At its heart, the cuisine is Mediterranean with interesting fusion touches from faraway lands like Japan, Peru or Mexico as well as neighbouring Morocco.
 It is a very attractive combination of top quality ingredients, that are fresh from the port area, combined with experience, cariño and genius touches of innovation and daring by chef owner Javier and his team.

-Thirty five years ago, his mother set up one of the very first vegetarian restaurants in Valencia.
+Thirty nine years ago, his mother set up one of the very first vegetarian restaurants in Valencia.
 Javier therefore grew up in the restaurant world, and all that that entails, from an early age.
 An economist by profession, he carried on helping out his mother at weekends at her restaurant.
 When establishing ‘Ginebre’, he returned to his love of food full-time, got a good team together for this long-term project and it has deservedly become a real success with a loyal clientele too.